rauscher-lab/LAWS/README.md

-# LAWS
+# LAWS: Local Alignment for Water Sites
-The algorithm to track crystallographic water sites in MD simulations
+## A method to analyze crystallographic water in simulations
+---
+The code for the manuscript